Youth Theatre Ireland

 For Young People

-National Festival of Youth Theatres National Youth Theatre Pathways to Professionalism Youth Board Young Critics
+Empower Youth Theatre Encounter: Creativity For All National Festival of Youth Theatres National Youth Theatre Pathways to Professionalism Soundboard: Amplifying Youth Theatre Voices Young Critics Youth Theatre Island

 For Leaders / Practitioners

-Accredited Training BUZZ Network Leading On Training and Masterclasses Youth Theatre Practice Symposium Youth Theatre Ireland Roadshow
+QQI Accredited Training BUZZ Network Leading On Training and Masterclasses Youth Theatre Ireland Roadshow Youth Theatre Practice Symposium Child Protection Awareness Programme Training

 • Resources